 Hookstate

 Hookstate is a lightweight state management library for React applications.
-It focuses on a simple approach that leverages React hooks for state management.
+It uses a simple method by using React hooks to manage your state.

 Code Example: